Uncovering the Effects of Array Mutual Coupling in 21-cm Experiments with the SKA-Low Radio Telescope

 \section{Numerical Experiment: SKA-Low}

-The SKA-Low radio telescope is an interferometric array under construction in Inyarrimanha Ilgari Bundara, Western Australia.
-Its spiral configuration features expanding arms with baseline lengths up to $\sim 74$~km for higher resolution, alongside a core of 224 densely packed stations that provide instantaneous uv-coverage with minimum baseline lengths starting from around $b_{\min} = 40$~m to around $b_{\max} = 1000$~m.
+The spiral configuration of SKA-Low features expanding arms with baseline lengths up to $\sim 74$~km for higher resolution, alongside a core of 224 densely packed stations that provide instantaneous uv-coverage with minimum baseline lengths starting from around $b_{\min} = 40$~m to around $b_{\max} = 1000$~m.
 One of SKA-Low’s key scientific goals is the detection of the \mbox{21-cm} signal.
 In this section, we outline the parameters of a realistic scenario considered for the detection of this signal, with results to be presented in Section~\ref{sec:numresults}.